-- 1. Describe how you will identify and share state and/or local best practices with HRSA and public health stakeholders. - 2.
-Describe the strategies you will use to provide capacity-building assistance to public health officials and organizations on best practices that support the health care safety net.
+- 1. Describe how you will identify and share state and/or local best practices with HRSA and public health stakeholders. - Describe the strategies you will use to provide capacity-building assistance to health care payment and financing officials on best practices that support the health care safety net.
 Explain why you believe those strategies would be effective.